userbradley/documentation.breadnet.co.uk/docs/kb/linux-networking/dns-on-ubuntu.md

 nameserver 8.8.8.8
 ```

-3. Restart the resolvconf service.
+## 3. Restart the resolvconf service

 ```bash
 sudo service resolvconf restart
 ```

-Fix should be permanent.
+Fix should be permanent!